mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/developing-plugins.md

   library to the greatest extent possible, and add new DSP routines to the library.
 - Your plugin must pass unit tests and have zero memory errors in Valgrind.
-  This will ensure that Stargate is stable, reliable software.
+  This will ensure that Intuitives is stable, reliable software.